UnlyEd/github-action-store-variable/README.md

 ## Releases versions:

 The examples above use an auto-updated major version tag (`@v1`).
-It is also possible to use the `@latest` and `@latest-rc` tags.
+It is also possible to use the `@latest` tag.
 (RC stands for "Release candidate", which is similar to a Beta version)

 While those options can be useful, we intend to give some "production-grade" best practices.